adith1655/Ecom-quick-max/quickmax-ecom/README.md

 # Quick Max E-commerce 🚀

 This repository contains the source code for **Quick Max E-commerce**, a platform designed to deliver a best-in-class user experience.

-Our goal is to take online shopping to the *max* with *quick* load times, intuitive navigation, and a seamless checkout process.
+MADE BY: ADITH ULLAS NAMBIAR (23FE10CAI00274) & RAGHAV CHUGH (23FE10CAI00471)

-### Staging Link
+### Deployment Link

 You can view the latest development build live at our staging site: